Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 ### SP-Initiated SSO Workflow
 1. A user navigates to the Qumulo cluster's Web UI endpoint in a browser.

-1. If the Qumulo cluster has SAML SSO configured, the user can click **Continue to SSO login** in the Web UI.
+1. If the Qumulo cluster has SAML SSO configured, the user can click **Continue to SSO login** on the Web UI login page.

    The Web UI redirects the user to the configured SSO portal.